samanyougarg/dl-mnist/README.md

 For step-by-step explanation, see the notebook.

-The model scores 0.99485 on the Kaggle Digit Recognizer competition.
+The model scores 0.99485(20 epochs) on the Kaggle Digit Recognizer competition.